TermySequence/v8-linux/v8/gn/docs/reference.md

     {{libs}}
         Expands to the list of system libraries to link to.
-Each will be prefixed by the "lib_prefix".
+Each will be prefixed by the "lib_switch".

-        As a special case to support Mac, libraries with names ending in ".framework" will be added to the {{libs}} with "-framework" preceeding it, and the lib prefix will be ignored.
+        As a special case to support Mac, libraries with names ending in ".framework" will be added to the {{libs}} with "-framework" preceding it, and the lib prefix will be ignored.

         Example: "-lfoo -lbar"